-The Children's Commissioner was first established on 1 November 1989 under the Children, Young Persons and their Families Act 1989, but his functions were then mandated by the Children's Commissioner Act 2003.
+The Children's Commissioner was first established on 1 November 1989 under the Children, Young Persons and their Families Act 1989 (now the Oranga Tamariki Act), but his functions were then mandated by the Children's Commissioner Act 2003.
 Its primary objective is to ensure that the interests and rights of every child and young person are recognised and each enjoys safety, good health and education, economic and sociocultural wellbeing and opportunities to actively participate in matters that affect them.